inet-framework/inet-showcases/wireless/hiddennode/doc/index.rst

 collisions at Host B is high.

 The animation below depicts such a collision.
-Host C starts transmitting, and Host A starts transmitting as well, before Host C's transmission is over.
+Host C starts transmitting, and Host A starts transmitting as well before Host C's transmission is over.
 As neither packet can be received correctly by Host B (and thus they are not ACKed), Hosts A and C retry transmitting the same packet multiple times after the backoff period.
 The